microsoft/playwright/docs/src/api/params.md

 ## js-python-fetch-option-form
 * langs: js, python
 - `form` <[Object]<[string], [string]|[float]|[boolean]>>

 Provides an object that will be serialized as html form using `application/x-www-form-urlencoded` encoding and sent as this request body.
+If this parameter is specified `content-type` header will be set to `application/x-www-form-urlencoded` unless explicitly provided.

+## csharp-fetch-option-form
+* langs: csharp
+- `form` <[FormData]>

+Provides an object that will be serialized as html form using `application/x-www-form-urlencoded` encoding and sent as this request body.
 If this parameter is specified `content-type` header will be set to `application/x-www-form-urlencoded`